 In "Only the Good...", Rimmer gets one (not seen) in the universe where everything's opposite.

 In "DNA", when Kryten becomes human, he hands Lister two polaroids of his 'groinal attachment' which have to be held together to get the whole thing in.
-Fun fact: If Craig Charles looks genuinely appalled at that moment, it's because he was handed an actual Polaroid of a penis, which he hadn't been informed was going to happen beforehand.
+Fun fact: If Craig Charles looks genuinely sicked out at that moment, it's because he was handed a Polaroid of some actual bloke's penis, which he hadn't been informed was going to happen beforehand.